Kinlochshiel

-Kinlochshiel Shinty Club is a shinty club based in Balmacara, near Kyle of Lochalsh, Lochalsh, Scotland.
+Kinlochshiel Shinty Club is a shinty club based in Rèaraig, Balmacara, near Kyle of Lochalsh, Lochalsh, Scotland.
 The club has two sides, a senior team which competes in the Mowi Premiership and a reserve team in North Division One.

-Kinlochshiel won their first ever senior national trophy winning the 2016 MacAulay Cup.
-In 2017 they won their inaugural Premiership becoming only the fourth team to do so and the second not based in Badenoch.
+Kinlochshiel won their first ever senior national trophy with the 2016 MacAulay Cup.
+In 2017 they won their inaugural premiership, becoming only the fourth team to do so, and the second not based in Badenoch.
 In 2021 they completed a club grand slam by adding the Camanachd Cup and MacTavish Cup for the first time.